 The Rumpus: "feverishly exuberant... both highly visual and incredibly verbal."
 The Nervous Breakdown: "prose recalls Nabokov..., the words at times tap dancing and somersaulting."
 Autre; "madcap satire, ...cuturally and psychologically acute."

 Entropy: "hybrid story creatures… a fascination."
 Quarterly Conversation: "breezy… confident… shrewd."
-Pleiades: "quick-witted … with breathtaking riffs."
+Pleiades: "quick-witted … breathtaking."
 The Literary Review: "celebrates the grit and rhythm of the written word, all while.. capturing the magic of... the big screen."
+VIA: "a wild romp."